igorkasyanchuk/calculate_in_group/README.md

 Group ActiveRecord models with ranges.
 No more need to SQL with complex statements.
 Make your life easier :)

-Can solve problems like "I need to group users by age in different categories." or "I need to do some calculations for the reports/charts".
+Can help with tasks like "I need to group users by age in different categories." or "I need to do some calculations for the reports/charts".

 Easy to use, just add to Gemfile `gem "calculate_in_group"` and call `calculate_in_group` on your model.